-2017 NFL schedule: Record predictions for all 32 teams
+2017 NFL schedule: Record predictions, analysis for all 32 teams

 Predicted record: 6-10

-There are still too many questions about the Jaguars’ offense – and QB Blake Bortles – to see this team making a significant jump in 2017.
-Bortles’ mechanics were a mess last year and he’s been a turnover machine since he entered the league in 2014 (NFL-high 63) and to expect him to fix those issues in one offseason is unreasonable.
+There are still too many questions about the Jaguars’ offense -- and QB Blake Bortles -- to see this team making a significant jump in 2017.
+Bortles’ mechanics were a mess last year and he has been a turnover machine since he entered the league in 2014 (NFL-high 63) and to expect him to fix those issues in one offseason is unreasonable.
 The additions of DE Calais Campbell, CB A.J.
 Bouye and SS Barry Church should help the Jaguars’ scoring defense (25 points per game allowed last season), so they should be in most games in the fourth quarter.
-It’s a manageable schedule but only if the Jaguars can run the ball, cut down on turnovers, and become more consistent on offense.-- Mike DiRocco
+It’s a manageable schedule but only if the Jaguars can run the ball, cut down on turnovers, and become more consistent on offense. -- Mike DiRocco

 Tennessee Titans